Harnessing Floquet dynamics for selective metrology in few-qubit systems: Introduction

 Quantum metrology aims to estimate physical parameters with high precision~\cite{Giovannetti2011,Sidhu, MONTENEGRO20251}.
 In systems influenced by several parameters, the estimation of one parameter can be influenced by fluctuations in others, making careful selection of the sensing regime essential.
 Periodically driven quantum systems can provide an approach to address this challenge, as their dynamical phases can be tuned to enhance sensitivity to a target parameter while suppressing responses to others.
 The central thesis of this work is that these dynamical regimes can be exploited to create a highly selective quantum sensor.
+Our analysis in the present work does not rely on the thermodynamic limit but focuses on relevant finite-size systems.
+In this regime, Floquet dynamics act as an effective filter for parameter sensitivity, enabling selective enhancement or suppression of metrological precision depending on the operating point.
 We demonstrate this principle using a minimal three-qubit Ising model subject to a transverse field, where the dynamical phase serves as a functional switch for metrology.
 By driving the system into a PD regime, it becomes a powerful parameter filter: its sensitivity to the Ising interaction strength is dramatically enhanced.
 At the same time, its response to the transverse magnetic field is simultaneously suppressed.
 This ability to actively select which parameter to sense is a key advantage for quantum metrology in noisy environments.

 We establish this metrological trade-off by first calculating the quantum Fisher information (QFI), which provides the ultimate, measurement-independent bound on precision.
 More importantly, to connect our findings to practical applications, we demonstrate that this selective sensitivity is fully captured by the classical Fisher information (CFI) for experimentally accessible observables, namely the total magnetization and two-qubit correlations.
 These results confirm that the metrological advantage is not a theoretical abstraction but can be extracted with standard measurement techniques on platforms like trapped ions~\cite{Zhang2017} or superconducting qubits~\cite{Mi2022,Frey2022}.
 Furthermore, we show that these features persist for larger system sizes, demonstrating the robustness of the observed behavior.
 Our work positions small-scale Floquet systems as powerful, tunable tools for near-term quantum sensing.